JasperBraun/stl_ios_utilities/dev/design_docs/delimited_row_parser_design_doc.md

 ## Options

-Options for the `parse_delimited_row` function are defined via data members and can be viewed/modified via getters/setters.
+Options for the `parse_row` class method are defined via data members and can be viewed/modified via getters/setters.
 The following list contains the options that can be specified and their default values:
 * `delimiter`: the delimiting character in the input stream (*default:* `\t`).